kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 // ControlPlaneClass defines the class for the control plane. type ControlPlaneClass struct {
   Metadata ObjectMeta `json:"metadata,omitempty"`

   // LocalObjectTemplate contains the reference to the control plane provider.
   LocalObjectTemplate `json:",inline"`

-	// MachineTemplate defines the metadata and infrastructure information
+  // MachineInfrastructure defines the metadata and infrastructure information
   // for control plane machines.
   //
   // This field is supported if and only if the control plane provider template
   // referenced above is Machine based and supports setting replicas.
-	//
   // +optional
   MachineInfrastructure *LocalObjectTemplate `json:"machineInfrastructure,omitempty"`

+  // MachineHealthCheck defines a MachineHealthCheck for this ControlPlaneClass.
+  // This field is supported if and only if the ControlPlane provider template
+  // referenced above is Machine based and supports setting replicas.
+  // +optional
+  MachineHealthCheck *MachineHealthCheckClass `json:"machineHealthCheck,omitempty"`
 }

 // WorkersClass is a collection of deployment classes.